Traits and Characteristics of the World’s Best Sales Leaders

 They Are Highly Influential

 Influence is one of the most important leadership skills.
 It cannot be forced.
 Influence is earned through behavior and consistency over time.
-The most influential sales leaders earn trust through competence, reliability, and candid communication.
+The most influential sales leaders earn trust through three things: competence, reliability, and candid communication.

 Competence

 The best sales leaders are experts in their craft.
 They understand their product, their industry, and the psychology of the buyer.
 They have strong instincts that help them navigate complex situations.
 Their competence gives the team confidence that they are being led by someone who knows how to win.
+In manufacturing, competence means the leader can walk a customer's plant floor, understand the operational challenges, and coach their reps on how to connect product capabilities to production outcomes.
+A sales leader who cannot hold a credible conversation with a VP of Operations will lose the respect of their team quickly.

 Reliability

 Elite sales leaders do what they say they will do.
 They follow through on commitments.
 They are consistent with their expectations and their behaviors.
 They are the kind of leaders who can be counted on every day, even when conditions are not ideal.
+In manufacturing sales environments, where deal timelines stretch across quarters and a single stalled opportunity can shift the entire forecast, reliability from the leader keeps the team grounded.

 Candidness

 Top-tier leaders communicate honestly and directly.
 They address issues without hesitation.
 They correct poor performance.
 They provide honest feedback, even when it is uncomfortable.
 Their candidness creates transparency and trust.
 People follow leaders they respect, not leaders who avoid difficult conversations.
+In my experience recruiting for manufacturing companies, the leaders who fail most often are the ones who avoid tough conversations with underperforming reps.
+They let problems linger because they want to be liked.
+The best leaders would rather be respected than popular.

-They Cultivate Influence At Three Levels
+They Cultivate Influence at Three Levels

 The world's best sales leaders develop influence in three essential directions: above, laterally, and below.
 This balanced influence allows them to operate effectively inside the organization and consistently drive results.